RATING★ 7.0

 The Narrative Arc & Core Premise

-Debuting in 1996, The Moonstone represents a sophisticated intersection of artistic ambition and genre-defining elements within the TV Movie, Crime, Mystery, Drama category.
+In the evolving tapestry of TV Movie, Crime, Mystery, Drama cinema, the 1996 release of The Moonstone stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into Greg Wise (Sense and Sensibility) and Keeley Hawes (Karaoke) star in this sumptuous adaptation of Wilkie Collins' classic mystery, the first detective novel ever written.
 As the story unfolds, we are introduced to a world where the traditional boundaries of TV Movie, Crime, Mystery, Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Greg Wise (Sense and Sensibility) and Keeley Hawes (Karaoke) star in this sumptuous adaptation of Wilkie Collins' classic mystery, the first detective novel ever written.
 The Moonstone, a sacred Hindu diamond was stolen from the head of the Moon God, in its shrine by John Herncastle in 1799.
 The stone is said to be cursed if it is removed from the shrine.
 In 1848, a man named Franklin Blake announces to Rachel that the Moonstone has been bequeathed to her by Herncastle.
 Blake gives her the jewel on her birthday and offers to mount the jewel for her, in order that she might wear it.
 Inevitably, the jewel is found missing the next morning and Rachel believes Blake stole it.
 Determined to prove his innocence, Blake leaves in order to pursue the real truth behind the theft."